Laura GaskinI paint with stitches. For inspiration, I need only look out my window. The Blue Ridge view fascinates me as...

 My goal is to create beautiful pottery that is comfortable and functional.
 Using the local landscape as my muse – primarily the red clay earth and lush green foliage – I alter and decorate my pots.
 My love of food and cooking inspires my functional shapes.
 Hopefully my passion for handmade and well-made pottery will rub off on the folks that visit my showroom and/or take a class in clay at Pincu Pottery.

-To learn more about my pottery or classes, please visit my website.
+To learn more about my pottery, please visit my website.

-You can also follow me on Facebook and see what my students are up to.
+You can also follow me on Facebook or Instagram as Pincupottery.